chocolatey/choco-quickstart-scripts/README.md

 - [ ] Add `ClientSetup.ps1` script to `choco-install` raw repo
 - [ ] Add SSL configuration for Nexus and CCM Web
 - [ ] Update Readme to reflect new QuickStart process
+- [ ] Jenkins web does not come up consistently (service is started)
+- [ ] Possibly don't push one-time use packages to Nexus (speed enhancement)
+- [ ] Possibly no need to internalize as many pacakges (speed enhancement)
+- [ ] Popup web pages for user at end of scripts (enhancement)

 ## Outline of Current Quick-Start Process